DemoJameson/Celeste.DJMapHelper/README.md

     - FinalBossReversed - Badeline boss which won't lock camera.
     - Climb Blocker Trigger - When the player is in the trigger completely banning interaction with walls means you can't wall jump and climb
     - MaxDashesTrigger - Change the max dashes
-    - WindAttackTriggerLeft - SnowBalls going to the right
+    - Snowballs Left Trigger - SnowBalls going to the right
-    - DestoryAllCrystallSpinnerTrigger
     - KillBoxTrigger - Die when Madeline goes in

 4. **Compatibility features**